near/docs/docs/2.develop/integrate/quickstart.md

 ![img](/docs/assets/examples/hello-near-landing-page.png)
 *Landing page of Hello NEAR Gateway*

 Go ahead and sign in with your NEAR account.
-If you don't have one, you will be able to create one in the moment.
+If you don't have one, you can create one on the fly.

 <hr class="subsection" />